ITarba/python_cpp_binder/README.md

 # Step 4: In root-->source-->app create "app.cpp" also in root-->source-->module create "module.cpp"
 # Step 5: In root folder, create a CMakeLists.txt
 # Step 6: In root folder, create a folder named 'vsstudio' which contain a batch file (for compiling a VisualStudio project).
 After that, run the bat script and you will see the VS project

+# Step 7: Open the project solution using a VisualStudio 2015/2017/2019..., run in Release mode and you will see in root-->vsstudio-->Release a file named "pybind11module.lib"
+# Step 8: Import this lib in python scripts
+# Step 9: Use that lib file in yput python script like that:
+	import pybind11module
+	pybind11module.say_hello()
+	data = pybind111module.Data(x=5,y=10)
+	data.print()
+	data.x=10
+	print(data.x)